What is a property assessment and how does it affect your property taxes?

 In addition to collecting municipal property tax, the City of Terrace also collects taxes on behalf of other agencies.
 Your Property Tax Notice includes provincial government tax (schools), regional district tax, BC Transit Authority tax, and a variety of others.

 When the City of Terrace adjusts its property tax rate, the only one of these types of property tax that is affected is the municipal property tax.
-Therefore, for 2020 taxes, if your bill total is $3,000, but the municipal portion is $2,000, the proposed 7.4% tax rate increase has only been applied to the $2,000 portion of the bill.
+Therefore, for 2022 taxes, if your bill total is $3,000, but the municipal portion is $1,000, any proposed tax rate increase would only be applied to the $2,000 portion of the bill.

 WATCH NOW: This video from the City of Vernon explains how property taxes are put to work, and would be similar to how the City of Terrace puts your property taxes to work.